 Understanding how key physiological processes such as growth, feeding and metabolism depend on body size and temperature is key for predicting impacts of global warming on individuals, populations and food webs.
 In growth models and mechanistic population models we often rely on interspecific estimates to characterize these relationships (1, 2).
-This is problematic, since growth, feeding and metabolism are individual-level processes, and thus likely are accurately represented by intraspecific relationships.
-However, intraspecific estimates are surprisingly rare in the literatures, in particular average intraspecific estimates across species, which are needed for making general predictions.
+This is problematic, because growth, feeding and metabolism are individual-level processes, which are best represented by intraspecific relationships.
+Yet, our understanding of these relationships is surprisingly limited.

-In this study we aim to overcome this by first collating intraspecific experimental data on fishes using a standardized literature search (total n=3672 from 59 studies).
-Next, we apply hierarchical Bayesian models to estimate average mass and temperature dependence of these rates within species by accounting for variation across species.
-Lastly, we investigate the implications of our estimated scaling relationships for fish growth using a common supply and demand growth model.
+In this study we aimed to overcome this limitation by first conducting a systematic literature review and collate intraspecific experimental data on fishes (55 species in total across rates).
+Next, we applied hierarchical Bayesian models to estimate average mass and temperature dependencies of these rates within species by accounting for variation across species.
+Lastly, we investigated the implications of our estimated scaling relationships for individual growth using a common supply and demand growth model.

 Our results show that, on average, metabolic rates increase faster with body mass than feeding rates within species, and that feeding rates are unimodally related to temperature.
-This leads to the prediction that the optimum temperature for growth declines with body mass within species.
-By collating an independent data set on growth of fishes using the same protocol, we corroborate that optimum growth temperatures decline with fish body size, in line with the prediction based on the scaling of feeding and metabolic rates.
+These two properties of intraspecific relationships lead to the prediction that the optimum temperature for growth declines with body mass within species.
+By collating an independent data set on growth of fishes using the same protocol, we demonstrate that optimum growth temperatures indeed decline with fish body size within species, in line with the prediction based on the scaling of feeding and metabolic rates.

-Therefore, we believe our study provides fundamental insights to how physiological rates and body growth are affected by warming that should be of interest to a broad readership.
-We also clearly identify deviations from general metabolic scaling theories at the within-species level.
-Overall, our study highlights the need to investigate intraspecific relationships as these deviate from interspecific patterns, and suggests a simple mechanism to explain the common pattern that large individuals within ectothermic species are the first to experience reduced growth with increasing temperatures.
+We believe that our study provides fundamental insights to how consumption, metabolism and growth are affected by warming that should be of interest to a broad readership.
+Our findings contribute to an understanding of the bioenergetic basis for the temperature-size rule and the predicted shrinking of large individuals with climate warming.
+Considering the different scaling relationships with size and temperature within species will also improve the estimation of energy transfer across trophic levels and rates of biomass production.

 We are grateful for your consideration of our manuscript, and we look forward to hearing from you.